WW International: 2014–2018

-WW's app was configured to help people track health-related goals.
-Its FitPoints system has been marketed as allowing individuals to choose activities which have the biggest impact on their health.
-The updated WW app is also integrated with Amazon Alexa and Google Assistant.
-The company has partnered with the meditation app Headspace to offer customized mindfulness content for members.
+Decline and bankruptcy

+On April 9, 2025, it was reported that WW was preparing to file for Chapter 11 bankruptcy protection within the coming months, blaming financial challenges and increased competition from weight loss drugs such as Ozempic.
+The company planned to eliminate most of its debt and sell itself to creditors.

+On May 6, 2025, WW filed for Chapter 11 bankruptcy in Delaware, with plans to eliminate most of its $1.5 billion debt in an effort to put itself in a better financial position.
+The company expected to emerge from bankruptcy within no more than 40 days, or around June 15, 2025, with operations expected to be running normally throughout the procedure.
+WW was delisted from Nasdaq on May 16, and commenced trading over-the-counter.
+In early July 2025, WW emerged from bankruptcy and was relisted on the NASDAQ.

 Business model

 Weight Watchers' business model is one of a subscription-based program of support, plus a variety of purchasable products, media, services, and technologies.
 Its brand identity has been framed around Weight Watchers being a community, and its website is intrinsic to its effectiveness.
 Particularly in the 21st century, the company has increasingly marketed itself as a health and wellness brand rather than a weight-loss brand, and its dietary plans emphasize fruits, vegetables, lean proteins, and foods high in whole grains and low in trans fats.
 Also in the 21st century, the company has increasingly tried to effectively and competitively balance its digital and offline offerings.
 As of 2019, the program offered weight-loss support via the app and website, in-person workshops and personal coaching.